mr-tsang-kungfu/kungfu-notes/white.md

 ## Crash of the Eagle B

 1. Opponent grab from the back
-2. Front cross (twist?) step with right arm raise (left hand guard)
+2. Twist step forward with right arm raise (left hand guard)
-3. Turn backward into fighting stance +
+3. Turn facing backward into fighting stance +
  right elbow pin
-4. Spider flick or falcon talon or tiger claw
+4. Spider flick to the eyes or falcon talon to the eyes or tiger claw to the chin and claw into eyes

 ## Crash of the Eagle C

 1. Opponent grab from the back
-2. Front cross step with right arm raise (left hand guard)
+2. Twisr step forward with right arm raise (left hand guard)
-3. Turn backward into fighting stance +
+3. Turn facing backward into fighting stance +
  right elbow pin +
- left hand to set
+ left hand to set (not guard?)
 4. Attacker move back, so b and c are out of range
 5. Left half fist punch to the throat
+(Memento: c for coward)

 ## Crash of the Eagle D